opendatasoft/ods-documentation/source/configuring_domain/01_managing_security/oidc.rst

    Simply copy these credentials in the "Client ID" and "Client secret" fields.

-6. If you would like to use JWT tokens to impersonate API calls on the Opendatasoft platform, edit the "Enable direct authentication with JWT bearer tokens" checkbox.
+6. If you would like to use JWT tokens to impersonate API calls on the Opendatasoft platform, check the "Enable direct authentication with JWT bearer tokens" checkbox.

 7. List optional additional scopes